cdifan/cdichips/README.md

-to XXX of memory and processes image control and data information for both planes, performing and run-length and mosaic decoding followed by decoding CLUT, DYUV and RGB555 formats, performing region and transparency processing and then combining the resulting RGB data of both planes, a cursor plane and I<sup>2</sup>S external video input into digital RGB888 outputs which are then fed to a video encoder chip.
+to XXX of memory and processes image control and data information for both planes, performing and run-length and mosaic decoding followed by decoding CLUT, DYUV and RGB555 formats, performing region and transparency processing and then combining the resulting RGB data of both planes and a cursor plane into digital RGB888 outputs which are then fed to a video encoder chip.

-The external video input is typically connected to an MPEG video decoder chip.

 **Data sheet:** http://www.icdia.co.uk/docs/mcd212rev0.zip \
 **CD-i boards:** All Mono boards